LaxmiNarayana31/ExtractlyAI/README.md

 # ExtractlyAI

 An AI-powered web scraper and content parser that extracts, cleans, and analyzes web content efficiently.
-WebScribe simplifies data retrieval from websites, making it customizable, fast, and intuitive.
+ExtractlyAI simplifies data retrieval from websites, making it customizable, fast, and intuitive.

 ## Features